SelrahcD/selrahcd.github.io/_posts/2016-08-10-extra-readable-tests.md

 ## Builder

 Let's now imagine that the class `Member` is central to our application and is used in a lot of tests, all of them having to call the constructor in order to get `Member`s.

 A new requirement is made : A member should have a birth date.
 We must add an extra parameter to all calls to `Member` constructor.
-Trust me, when you will face this situation you probably be very disappointed.
+Trust me, the day you'll face this situation you probably be very disappointed.

 A solution is to introduce a [builder](https://en.wikipedia.org/wiki/Builder_pattern) which will encapsulate the call to `Member` constructor.
 We are now able to do the change in only one place.